9:45 - 10:30am

 Benjamin Stamm

 Prof. Dr. Benjamin Stamm is a professor in the Department of Mathematics at the University of Stuttgart, where he joined in August 2022.
-He is the Chair of Numerical Mathematics for High Performance Computing.
+He is the chair of the Chair of Numerical Mathematics for High-Performance Computing.
 Before joining the University of Stuttgart, he held academic positions at RWTH Aachen University and Sorbonne Université/UPMC Paris 6, following research stays at the University of California, Berkeley, and Brown University.

-His research lies at the interface of numerical analysis, scientific computing, and simulation, with a particular focus on efficient discretizations and solvers for partial differential equations, eigenvalue problems, reduced-basis methods, a posteriori error estimation, error certification, and high-performance computing.
-His work develops scalable numerical methods for complex problems arising in the natural sciences, especially in computational chemistry, physics, and materials science in an interdisciplinary context.
+His research lies at the intersection of numerical analysis, scientific computing, and simulation, with a particular focus on efficient discretizations and solvers for partial differential equations, eigenvalue problems, reduced-basis methods, a posteriori error estimation, error certification, and high-performance computing.
+His work develops scalable numerical methods for complex problems arising in the natural sciences, particularly in computational chemistry, physics, and materials science within an interdisciplinary context.

 Recent contributions include work on reduced-basis methods for eigenvalue problems, certified model order reduction, Kohn–Sham equations, Schrödinger eigenstates, and molecular simulation.